Questions for Discussion

-- Look carefully at the correspondence between Eunice and Mother Lucy in Part II Chapter 8, “Mother Against Mother.”
+- Examine the correspondence between Eunice and Mother Lucy in Part II Chapter 8, “Mother Against Mother.”
 Who is the savvier mother?

 - Eunice was called an “ornament to her sex,” a “modern enchantress,” and a “hussy” by various people in the book.
 Which description, if any, do you think is most accurate and why?
 What made her such a controversial figure?